bjb40/bioage/README.md

-Citation
+Description of Algorithm:

 Klemera P, Doubal S. 2006.
-A new approach to the concept and computation of biological age. **Mechanisms of Ageing and Development.** 127(3):240-48
+A new approach to the concept and computation of biological age. *Mechanisms of Ageing and Development.* 127(3):240-48